lchacon-LANL/pixie3d/doc/README.txt

       pby      = 0d0           !
 By perturbation
       pbz      = 0d0           !
 Bz perturbation
       ptemp    = 0d0           !
 Temperature perturbation
-      nh1      = 1             !
-Harmonic number for perturbation in axis 1
+      nh1      = 0             !
+Starting harmonic number for perturbation in axis 1
-      nh2      = 1             !
-Harmonic number for perturbation in axis 2
+      nh2      = 0             !
+Starting harmonic number for perturbation in axis 2
-      nh3      = 1             !
-Harmonic number for perturbation in axis 3
+      nh3      = 0             !
+Starting harmonic number for perturbation in axis 3
+      npw1     = 1             !
+Number of harmonics for perturbation in axis 1
+      npw2     = 1             !
+Number of harmonics for perturbation in axis 2
+      npw3     = 1             !
+Number of harmonics for perturbation in axis 3
       odd      = .false.       !
 Symmetry of perturbation random   = .false.       !
 Random initialization if true

+      br_pert_bc = 0d0         !
+Br perturbation magnitude at boundary (for pinch)
+                               !
+Perturbation modes defined in grid_params 1 and 2
+                               !   for all geometries (hel, cyl, tor)

       !Logical grid configuration
       gp1%pack = .false.       !
 Do not pack in X-direction
+      gp1%xp   = 0d0
+      gp1%dx0  = 0d0
       gp2%pack = .false.       !
 Do not pack in Y-direction
+      gp2%xp   = 0d0
+      gp2%dx0  = 0d0
       gp3%pack = .false.       !
 Do not pack in Z-direction
+      gp3%xp   = 0d0
+      gp3%dx0  = 0d0
                                !
 To select packing, one needs to set the fields ! of gp1, gp2, gp3 as follows:
                                !    gp* = pack,xp,dx0